wminner/ndnMouse/README.md

 ### Running

+1. Attach your phone and PC to the same network or wireless access point.
+WiFi hotspot also works.
 1. Make sure NFD is started on both your phone (the server/producer) and your PC (the client/consumer).
 Use the NFD app to start it on Android.
 On PC, use `nfd-start`.
 1. On your phone, start the server within ndnMouse (you can choose NDN or UDP protocol).
 1. On your PC, execute the matching-protocol Python script in the [pc_client](./pc_client) directory.